 - Attached to the top and bottom of the frame for stability and smooth operation

 - Take up less floor space than a rectangle design

-Tip: If the enclosure area is new, do not take any measurements until the enclosure is complete and the walls are finished.
-Material on the wall, such as backerboard with fiberglass, acrylic or tile, can reduce the wall-to-wall width by as much as 1 inch on each side.
+Tip: If the enclosure area is new, do not take any measurements until the shower is complete and the walls are finished.
+Material on the wall, such as backerboard and tile, can reduce the wall-to-wall width by as much as 1-inch on each side.